Gourdam/reddit-post-data-analysis/README.md

 Reddata is a web-app that allows a user to visualize the data related to a Reddit post.

 ##Background:
-The web-app parses a given Reddit post URL.
-Using a bot made with Python, the server continuously updates information regarding the specified requests to the Reddit API which is stored in a SQL database.
-Then, a JavaScript charting library, Chart.JS, is used to analyze and present the data in a user-friendly manner.
-An added feature allows the program to intelligently decides to stop requesting after a post stagnates in activity.
+The web-app **parses a given Reddit post URL**.
+Using a bot made with **Python**, the server continuously updates information regarding the specified requests to the Reddit API which is stored in a **SQL database**.
+Then, a **JavaScript charting library, Chart.JS**, is used to **analyze and present the data** in a user-friendly manner.
+An added feature allows the program to intelligently decide to stop requesting after a post stagnates in activity.

 The purpose of this web-app is to present and analyze relevant data (upvote ratio, points, number of comments) on a Reddit post.
-It would especially be useful for smaller subreddits such as a university subreddit, to pinpoint what style of posts the population resonates with.
-Reddata essentially allows a user to get a glimpse into the psyche of the ever-active communities of Reddit!
+It would especially be **useful for smaller subreddits** such as a university subreddit, to pinpoint what style of posts the population resonates with.
+Reddata essentially allows a user to **get a glimpse into the psyche of the ever-active communities of Reddit!**

 The reason we made Reddata was because we wanted experience with web-development and data analytics.